To Soak or Not to Soak? That is the Question…

 - Sit comfortably or lay down to let your pulse and body temperature regulate

-- Essential oils (EOs) are lipophilic by nature, meaning they are not readily soluble in water.
-Some EOs, like peppermint, may be dermal and mucus membrane irritants.
+Essential oils (EOs) are lipophilic by nature, meaning they are not readily soluble in water.
+Some EOs, like Peppermint, may be dermal and mucus membrane irritants.
 For safety purposes, it is best to disperse and solubilize EOs in fatty/lipid substances like a nut/seed oil, powdered or liquid milk (coconut milk is a lovely option), honey or into bath salts.

-- Always put EOs into the carrier mixture FIRST and then stir the mixture around in the bath water as you go into the bath.
+Always put EOs into the carrier mixture FIRST and then stir the mixture around in the bath water as you go into the bath.
 Why?
-EOs are volatile and readily dissapate into the air.
+EOs are volatile and readily dissipate into the air.
 They are providing less benefit in the kitchen or hallway when you want them in the vapors of the bathroom.